-The team consists of a principal dentist, five associate dentists, one hygienists/therapist, three dental nurses, and one receptionist/dental nurse.
+The team consists of two principal dentist, five associate dentists, two dental nurses and two receptionists.

-The principal dentist told us that the current staffing numbers was sufficient to meet the needs of their patients.
+The principal dentists told us that the current staffing numbers was sufficient to meet the needs of their patients.

 The provider had an appropriate policy in place for the selection and employment of staff.
 This included requiring applicants to provide proof of address, proof of identification, references, and proof of professional qualifications and registrations.
 All prospective staff completed an application form and were interviewed as part of the recruitment and selection process.
 All staff had a Disclosure and Barring Services (DBS) check completed (The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable) and where relevant had to provide proof of immunisation against Hepatitis B (People who are likely to come into contact with blood products, or are at increased risk of needle-stick injuries should receive these vaccinations to minimise risks of blood borne infections).
 We reviewed staff recruitment records and found that all appropriate checks and documents were present.
 We saw confirmation of all clinical staffs' registration with the General Dental Council (GDC).